 - Headache, especially headache starting at the base of the skull

-Other symptoms may also be associated with whiplash after a car accident or other physically jarring event, though less frequently.
-It’s important to be aware of these less-common symptoms, as someone who has been in a motor vehicle crash might not automatically connect them to the accident.
+Other symptoms may also be associated with neck injuries after a car accident or other physically jarring event, though less frequently.
+It’s important to be aware of these less common symptoms, as someone who has been in a motor vehicle crash might not automatically connect them to the accident.
 Some examples include:

 - Blurred vision